wso2/docs-choreo-dev/en/developer-docs/docs/what-is-choreo.md

 - **API Analytics**: Track API usage, latency, and error rates to identify bottlenecks or usage patterns.

-Choreo is your all-in-one platform for building, deploying, and managing cloud-native applications with ease, security, and efficiency.
+{{ product_name }} is your all-in-one platform for building, deploying, and managing cloud-native applications with ease, security, and efficiency.